ampl/mp/doc/rst/intro.rst

 Use the ``develop`` branch for new code.

-As an example workflow, see :ref:`howto-create-new-driver`.
+As an example workflow, see :ref:`howto`.

 Troubleshooting